wilso663/etch-a-sketch/README.md

 ![image](/assets/images/etch-a-sketch.png)

 Users can
-1) Hover over the etch a sketch grid to draw in the selected color 2)a)Select a color from black
+1. Hover over the etch a sketch grid to draw in the selected color
+2. - Select a color from black
-	b) random colors that change with each mouseover
+	- random colors that change with each mouseover
-	c) grayscale color
+	- grayscale color
-	d) pick a specific color
+	- pick a specific color
-	e) select the eraser
+	- select the eraser
-3) Change the side of the grid with the slider
+3. Change the side of the grid with the slider
-4) From the shopping cart page, click the checkout button to clear the cart
+4. From the shopping cart page, click the checkout button to clear the cart

 ## Other Notes
 While this app is meant for use on a desktop, it is responsive and will work on modern phone sizes and layouts.